gofr-dev/gofr/docs/advanced-guide/auth/page.md

-# Authorization Support
+# HTTP Authentication
-Authorization is a crucial aspect of web applications, controlling access to resources based on user roles or permissions.
+Authentication is a crucial aspect of web applications, controlling access to resources based on user roles or permissions.
 Authentication is the process of verifying a user's identity to grant access to protected resources.
 It ensures only authorized users can perform certain actions or access sensitive data within an application.